New Zealand trivia questions are perfect for anyone who wants to learn more about this fascinating country.

 Answer: Rugby

-- Lisa Carrington is New Zealand's most successful Olympian having won one Bronze medal, and how many Gold medals?
+- Lisa Carrington is New Zealand's most successful Olympian having won one Bronze medaland how many Gold medals?

 Answer: Five

 - Argentina's Valley of the Moon, Canada's Dinosaur Provincial Park, and New Zealand's Putangirua Pinnacles are some examples of what geographical feature marked by the erosion of soft, clay-rich soils into colorful cliffs and ravines?
-The best known example is probably a U.S. National Park.
+The best-known example is probably a U.S. National Park.

 Answer: Badlands